NathanBresette/Rgent-AI/README.md

 # Launch the AI assistant
 run_rgent()

-# Select an agent and follow the guided workflow:
+# Select from 5 specialized agents and follow the guided workflow:
 # 1. Choose your dataframe
 # 2. Configure analysis options
 # 3. Get AI-powered guidance and code generation